 Students may apply for undergraduate research awards related to an area/course of study.

 - HIS 5995 – Honors Seminar

 Students may also participate in independent research with faculty.
-Visit the Department of History faculty publications for past topics of interest.

 Students may participate in independent research with faculty.
 Visit mathematics faculty research areas for more information.

 - Brunnian links and Massey product relations